 - Assist family physicians in engaging and developing relationships with First Nations and Indigenous people within their communities.

-- Embed CS&H into community-based family practice, Patient’s Medical Home, and/or Primary Care Networks.
+- Embed Cultural Safety & Humility (CS&H) into community-based family practice, Patient’s Medical Home, and/or Primary Care Networks.

 - Create or modify tools and/or resources, that improve the delivery of care for Indigenous patients.

 - Support in the creation of a network or practice community that focuses on practical ways to incorporate CS&H into practice.

 - Develop a mechanism whereby family physician voices can be heard and lent to advocacy efforts around CS&H to create a climate for change.

 The application period ran from September 14 – November 2, 2023 and is now closed.
 Thank you to all who applied!
 Decisions will be communicated to applicants by December 31, 2023 and our next intake will open in Fall of 2024.

 2023-2024 Cultural Safety and Humility Grant Program Criteria & Guidelines